sarim/ibus-avro/opensuse_12.1.md

 ###Installing ibus-avro on openSUSE 12.1

-NB: Before installing, you should know that ibus-avro requires latest version of some libraries that aren't in the default repositories.
+Before installing, please note that ibus-avro requires latest version of some libraries that aren't available in the default repositories of openSUSE 12.1.
-During the installation process, They'll be automatically installed from repository - `GNOME-3.4` and `home:sarimkhan`.
-That will update core libraries of gnome to 3.4 version.
+During the installation process they'll be automatically installed from  `GNOME-3.4` and `home:sarimkhan` repositories.
+This will update core libraries of GNOME to version 3.4.
 If you agree, follow the steps below.

 Step 1: Download and Run the [One Click Installer](http://linux.omicronlab.com/ibus-avro.ymp)